opengisch/QField-docs/documentation/how-to/project-setup/attributes-form.en.md

 Below are some other general useful settings, which you can find in the Vector Layer *Properties...* > *Attribute form* (see image below).

 - **Drag and drop designer**: You can structure your forms using various containers, such as tabs and groups, and enhance interactivity by incorporating conditional visibility of fields and assigning default values.
-For more information refer to: [Drag and Drop Designer QGIS Documentation](https://docs.qgis.org/latest/en/docs/user_manual/working_with_vector/vector_properties.html#vector-attributes-menu)
+For more information refer to: [Drag and Drop Designer QGIS Documentation](https://docs.qgis.org/latest/en/docs/user_manual/working_with_vector/vector_properties.html#vector-attributes-menu) <!-- markdown-link-check-disable-line -->

 - **Hide attribute form upon**: You can hide the attribute form by changing from the "Show form on Add Feature" to the setting "Suppress attribute form".
     When adding a new feature in QField, no attribute form needs to be populated.